URAI Symposium

 - 2024, in Offenburg (Deutschland): Applied AI in the age of Generative AI

-- 2025, à Strasbourg (France) : AI in Medicine & Healthcare : from algorithm to clinical application
+- 2025, in Strasbourg (France) : AI in Medicine & Healthcare : from algorithm to clinical application

 Dieses wandernde Modell ermöglicht es TriRhenaTech, jedes Jahr ein innovatives Thema der Künstlichen Intelligenz zu fördern und gleichzeitig die Synergien zwischen den Institutionen, Forschern und Expert:innen der drei Länder zu stärken.